 In an action for an annulment, the court may dispose of property jointly owned by the parties.
 If there was no valid marriage, no estate by the entirety is created and the parties should be considered as tenants in common.

 Although generally permanent alimony is not awarded where the marriage of the parties is annulled, in cases in which a spouse is an innocent victim of the other spouse’s wrong, a court may allow permanent alimony and attorney’s fees in order to do equity.

 A court has the power in an annulment proceeding to dispose of matters relating to the custody and maintenance of the children of the parties.

 Contact Our Tampa Annulment Attorneys

-If you have questions regarding annulment versus divorce contact us by e-mail or call 813-672-1900 to schedule a free initial consultation to discuss your case.
+If you have questions regarding annulment versus divorce contact All Family Law Group, P.A. by e-mail or call 813-672-1900 to schedule a free initial consultation to discuss your case.
 We have a team of committed, experienced and responsive Tampa annulment attorneys and legal staff to assist you.